cositools/cosi-data-challenge-1/data_products/README.md

 ### Aluminum-26 Decay at 1.8 MeV

-The Diffuse Infrared Background Experiment (DIRBE) 240 $\mu$m map has been shown to be a good tracer for the Al-26 emission, as measured by COMPTEL and INTEGRAL/SPI.
-We thus assume the DIRBE 240 $\mu$m distribution as the spatial sky model for the Al-26 emission and normalize the Inner Galaxy flux of this map to SPI's measured Al-26 flux in this region: $3.3 \times 10^{−4} ph cm $^{-2}$ s $^{-1}$ ([Diehl et al. 2006](https://ui.adsabs.harvard.edu/abs/2006Natur.439...45D/abstract)).
+The Diffuse Infrared Background Experiment (DIRBE) 240 $\mu$ m map has been shown to be a good tracer for the Al-26 emission, as measured by COMPTEL and INTEGRAL/SPI.
+We thus assume the DIRBE 240 $\mu$ m distribution as the spatial sky model for the Al-26 emission and normalize the Inner Galaxy flux of this map to SPI's measured Al-26 flux in this region: $3.3 \times 10^{−4}$ ph cm$^{-2}$ s$^{-1}$ ([Diehl et al. 2006](https://ui.adsabs.harvard.edu/abs/2006Natur.439...45D/abstract)).
 This model is described further in [Beechert et al. 2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...928..119B/abstract).

 <img width="550"  src="https://user-images.githubusercontent.com/33991471/196103586-bccf5846-c66f-4a40-bd1c-942e8cfbe672.png">